cmu-ci-lab/website_templates/README.md

 * replace details specific to the Carnegie Mellon computational imaging lab (for example, favicon) as appropriate,
 * use your own Font Awesome kit,
 * if possible, add an acknowledgment to this repository!

+### Figures

+Figures in the templates (for example, teasers) are from the example websites linked above.
+You should make sure to replace them with your own.
+To match the website width and font, your figures should have a width of `708em` and use the Lato regular font with size `10.8pt`.
+We recommend using `SVG` figures.

+To help you create your own figures, the folder `assets` contains:
+* an Adobe Illustrator template you can use to create figures that are compatible with the website width and font,
+* original files for the logo of the Carnegie Mellon computational imaging lab (originally by [Yi Hua](https://hawaiii.github.io/)).